 You don’t have to often resharpen your blades as these lightweight boards are easier on the knives than glass, acacia, teak, or maple.

 Wood fiber cutting boards have a natural look and feel of wood.
 However, opposite to wood, composite cutting boards are dishwasher safe and don’t require oiling or any special maintenance.
 You can use them as elegant serving trays.

-It seems that wooden composite cutting boards are made to meet the needs of people who are fond of the wooden cutting board but also want to enjoy the convenience of dishwasher-safe kitchen tools.
+It seems that wooden composite cutting boards are made to meet the needs of people who are fond of wooden cutting boards but also want to enjoy the convenience of dishwasher-safe kitchen tools.

 Composite boards are not fully resistant to moisture.
 However, don’t blame the dishwasher if your board has cracked or has started to warp.
 Even if you wash it by hand it will wear over time.
 To reduce the chances of warping, never leave it lying flat if not completely dry.

 It is just a matter of time when you will notice that it doesn’t lay flat on your countertop.
 In the meantime, enjoy it.
 It looks nice and saves you from hand washing and oiling unlike a cutting board made from real wood.